California Car Shipping: 2026 Costs & Routes

 We're a scrappy team that looks forward to earning your business.

-Yes, your vehicle is insured when you ship it through Sakaem Logistics.
-All of our carriers are required to carry a minimum of $1,000,000 in liability insurance and $100,000 in cargo insurance.
-We verify that every carrier's insurance is valid and active before your shipment begins.
+Yes, your vehicle is insured when you ship with us.
+All of our carriers are required to maintain a minimum of $1,000,000 in liability insurance and $100,000 in cargo insurance.
+This means your car is protected throughout the shipping process.

 We accept all forms of payment.
 We can arrange credit cards or arrange for you to pay the carrier directly through cash/certified check.
 We even accept payment via Cash/Zelle/Venmo.